-With the popularity of owning a Passiflora vine, it is no wonder that the common name for them is a passion vine.
+With the popularity of owning a Passiflora vine, it’s no wonder that the common name for them is a passion vine.
 These semi-tropical beauties are grown all over the world and are cherished for their marvelous flowers and their tasty fruit.
-If you live in zone 7 for most passion vine plants and zone 6 (or a mild 5) for purple passion vine plants, you should be able to successfully overwinter your passionflower vine outside.
+If you live in USDA planting zone 7 for most passion vine plants and zone 6 (or a mild zone 5) for purple passion vine plants, you should be able to successfully overwinter your passionflower vine outside.

 Growing a Passion Vine Outside Year Round

 The first step that you need to take is to make sure that where you are growing a passion vine outside is somewhere that the vine will be happy year-round.
 For most climates, you will want to make sure that the Passiflora vine is planted in a somewhat sheltered area.

 For cooler climates, plant your passion flower vine near a foundation on a building or near a large rock or concrete surface.
 These types of features tend to absorb and radiate heat and will help keep your Passiflora vine remain a little warmer than it otherwise will be.
 The part of the plant that is above ground will still die back, but the root structure will survive.

 In warmer climates, the root structure will most likely survive regardless, but a sheltered area out of the wind will ensure that more of the upper part of the passion vine plants will survive.